 American Studies Program

-The American Studies major examines the sweep of American experience, society, culture, and civilization from a variety of viewpoints—literature, history, gender, humanities, regions, politics, ethnic groups, geography, art, economics, religion, and folklore—based in core courses designed to examine the American experience from a variety of standpoints.
-Majors are encouraged to develop particular skills in writing; literary criticism; historical research; and social, political, and economic analysis.
-The program provides not only rich interdisciplinary experience but also exposure to a variety of excellent scholars and teachers.
+Focusing on the United States of America, the American Studies major examines the sweep of American experiences, social movements, and cultural conditions from a variety of viewpoints.
+Making use of required courses as well as a highly flexible set of elective courses, the program offers students significant latitude in studying topics in U.S. literature, history, gender, humanities, regions, politics, ethnicities, geography, art, economics, religion, folklore, and other issues.
+Majors are encouraged to develop particular skills in writing, research, and social, political, and economic analysis.
+The program not only provides for rich interdisciplinary experiences but also exposure to a variety of excellent scholars and teachers.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements: